Students are eligible for award of a bachelor's degree if they are in good standing and fulfill the following requirements established by the faculty:

 * A minimum of 60 credits of upper division study is required.
 (These are earned in courses numbered 300 and above.)
 Credits earned in study at the lower division (courses numbered 100-299) will not be allowed toward meeting this requirement.

 * Students must study on the university campus or at an established university center at least three quarters and earn a minimum of 45 credits.
 Credits earned through industrial or military experience, or through credit by examination may not be used to meet residency requirements.

 *No more that forty-five (45) total quarter credits through CLEP or other sources of non-traditional credit may apply to graduation.

 * Transfer students must earn from CWU a minimum of 10 credits in the major and, if a minor is declared, 5 credits in the minor.

 Graduation and graduation with honors, are based on credits and grade-point averages earned at the time the degree is awarded.
 Changes in grades made after the award of the degree have no effect on the degree.

 * In order to graduate, students must have achieved a cumulative grade-point average of at least 2.0 in courses taken at Central Washington University.

 * Students must also have achieved a cumulative grade point average of at least 2.25 in the major field of study.
 All courses fulfilling the major requirements, including courses accepted in transfer, are used in computing the major grade point average.

 * Specific degree and professional certification programs may have more stringent degree requirements than those specified above.

-* Cumulative grade-point average of at least 3.0 for the last 45 graded credits, OR an overall cumulative grade-point average of 3.0.
+* Cumulative grade-point average of at least 3.0 for the last 45 graded credits, OR an overall (all colleges attended) cumulative grade-point average of 3.0.